Short story writing isn’t as easy as some people make it look.

 This is what I came up with:

 ONE: MAKING EVERY WORD COUNT

 This is a hard one for me, as I tend to be a start at the beginning and move forward story teller.
-But that apparently is dull.
+But apparently I’m dull.
 The advice is to start as close to the end as possible and move forward.
-Okayyy… I’m still learning that one.
+Okayyy… I’m still learning how but getting there.
 Short stories let you play with structure in bite-size pieces, so you can see how it works, or doesn’t.